Ikayherce/guess_the_ai_prompt/README.md

  ![screenshot of lighthouse report](assets/readmeimages/lighthouse.png)

 ### Unfixed Bugs
 When you inspect the website on developer tools the button hover doesn't work properly.
-It isn't a problem otherwise on either IDE link or deployed github page.
+It isn't otherwise a problem either on the IDE link or the deployed github page.

 ### Development and deployment
 This is what the process has looked like: